Building a business as an entrepreneur with disabilities has many unique challenges. Follow these steps to fund your business and make it successful.

 These are just a few of the programs specifically designed for disabled entrepreneurs:

-- 8(a) Business Development Program: Despite other cuts to SBA programs, this particular program is designed to help “socially and economically disadvantaged people”, which includes those with disabilities.
+- 8(a) Business Development Program: This program is designed to help “socially and economically disadvantaged people”, which includes those with disabilities.
 Resources include access to education, training, and special government contracts.

 - DOBE Certification: This certification is given to any business that is majority owned by individuals with verified disabilities.
 Being certified may result in increased access to funding programs, various business aid programs, and increased visibility in the community.